 Again, I recommend Wagner’s book.
 If you have read it – or even if you haven’t – let me know your thoughts on the points above and any others that you think are an essential part of innovation.

-P.S. – I should note that Tony was also very kind to provide a segment for Shift Ed: A Call to Action for Transforming K-12 Education (Corwin 2011), which I published with my futurist friend and colleague David Houle.
+P.S. – I should note that Tony was also very kind to provide a segment for Shift Ed: A Call to Action for Transforming K-12 Education, which I wrote with my futurist friend and colleague David Houle.